Geometrical theory of the shift current in presence of disorder and interaction

 The shift current has a perspicuous explanation when the solid as a whole is regarded from a many-electron viewpoint: the light pumps the population of the resonant excited states at a constant rate, proportional to $E^2(\omega)$.
-The excited states have a different polarization from the ground state; the induced currents---i.e. the time-derivative of the polarizations---are therefore equal to the rate times the polarization differences; as shown in this work, the latter have a simple quantum-geometrical expression.
-The shift current is a second-order response, nonetheless---when addressed in this way---its explanation does not require second-order perturbation theory.
+The excited states have a different polarization from the ground state; the induced currents---i.e. the time-derivative of the polarizations---are therefore equal to the rate times the polarization differences; as shown in this Letter, the latter have an elegant quantum-geometrical expression.
+The shift current is a second-order response, nonetheless---when addressed in this way---its explanation does not require second-order perturbation theory, at variance with the existing derivations in the literature.
+The present picture applies to linearly polarized light only, while circularly polarized light and ``injection current'' are not addressed; see however a comment in the conclusions of this Letter.

-In order to simplify the presentation, I assume a material where inversion symmetry is absent, but which is symmetric by reflection in the $x$ and $y$ directions; I only address the most paradigmatic component of the quadratic conductivity: $\sigma_{zzz}^{(2)}(0;\omega,-\omega)$.
+In order to simplify the presentation, I assume a material where inversion symmetry is absent, but which is symmetric by reflection in the $x$ and $y$ directions; I only address the most paradigmatic component of the quadratic conductivity, which for linearly polarized light is $\sigma_{zzz}^{(2)}(0;\omega,-\omega)$.
 Therefore all the relevant vectors (field, polarization, momenta, current\dots) are directed along $z$ and scalar-like notations can be safely adopted; the shorthand notation is also adopted throughout.
 The linearly polarized time-dependent field is $E(t) = E(\omega) ( \emi{\omega t} + \emi{\omega t} )$ and the shift current is \cite{Fregoso17,Ibanez18}:

 One considers a system of $N$ interacting electrons in a cubic box of volume $L^3$, whose eigenstates obey Born-von-K\`arm\`an periodic boundary conditions (PBCs).
 It is expedient to adopt the family of many-body Hamiltonians parametrized by $\kappa$: where $\hat{V}$ includes the one-body potential and electron-electron interaction, and ${\bf e}_z$ is the unit vector in the $z$-direction.
 The $\kappa$-dependent eigenstates are normalized in the hypercube of volume $L^{3N}$.
 The limit $N \rightarrow \infty$, $L \rightarrow \infty$, $N/L^3$ constant is understood.
+The $\kappa$-dependent term in the kinetic energy is generally dubbed ``flux'' or ``twist'': it is the main parameter entering geometrical and topological properties in a many-body framework, which includes cases with interaction and disorder \cite{Ortiz94,Xiao10}.

 According to the theory of semiclassical absorption, the population $\pi_n$ of the $n$-th excited state increases linearly in time in presence of an electric field at the resonance frequency; the ground state is depopulated by the same amount.
 If $P_0$ and $P_n$ are the macroscopic polarizations of the many-body states $\ket{\Psi_0}$ and $\ket{\Psi_n}$, respectively, then the induced polarization is